samparkewolfe/Sound_Control/README.md

 * UI BUG: If you click the record button, take your mouse away from the button and unclick, the button stays on.

 #### Sample Player
 * BUG: when run is pressed instrument automatically changes to most recent sample.
+(Done)

 #### Granulator